• Home

 If you’re hoping for a name that will age well, then classic baby names are a great choice.
 They’re familiar to us as names for children, adults, seniors, and every age and stage in between – proof that the name will never feel dated.

-You didn’t name your daughter after the character – heck, you’d never heard of the book/movie until others starting asking you, “Oh … like the book?”
+You didn’t name your daughter after the character – heck, you’d never heard of the book/show until others starting asking you, “Oh … like the book?”
 And you frown and explain that your daughter was born six months before the book came out, and …

 Okay, that really doesn’t happen all that often.
 But choose classic baby names and it’s a worry you can take off the table.
-Because heroes and villains and people of every possible description have already answered to Louis and Anna and Emily and Daniel.
+Heroes and villains and people of every possible description have already answered to Louis and Anna and Emily and Daniel.
 The name can’t be tainted by the latest pop culture phenomenon.

-Once you’ve chosen a classic first name, anything goes in the middle spot.
-Anna Daffodil, Matthew Pendragon, Mary Afton – why not?
-Whether it’s a family name, a rarity you’ve always loved, a choice inspired by a fictional character or song, or something else entirely, choosing classic baby names as first names means that nearly any name works in the middle.
+Whether it’s a family name, a rarity you’ve always loved, a choice inspired by a fictional character or song, or something else entirely, choosing classic baby names as first means that nearly any name works in the middle.

 There are often worthy namesakes over the span of centuries who have answered to classic names.
 Think John the Baptist and John Lennon.